ocp-power-automation/ocs-upi-kvm/README.md

 The browser should prompt you to login to the OCP cluster.
 The user name is **kubeadmin** and the password is located in the file **<path-to-workspace>/auth/kubeadmin-password**.

-## CHRONTAB Automation
+## Chrontab Automation

 The following two files have been provided:

 * chron-ocs.sh
 * test-chron-ocs.sh

-**chron-ocs.sh** is available in scripts/helper directory.
-This script is the master chron-tab commandline script.
+The **chron-ocs.sh** script is the master chrontab commandline script.
+It is located in the scripts/helper directory.

-**test-chron-ocs.sh** is available in samples directory.
-This script is invoked by chron-ocs.sh and provides the end-to-end flow.
+The **test-chron-ocs.sh** script is invoked by chron-ocs.sh and provides the end-to-end OCP/OCS command flow.
 Presently, this script invokes tier tests 2, 3, 4, 4a, 4b and 4c.
-If you prefer, you can limit the tests to a subset by editing this file.
+You can limit the tests to a subset by editing this file.

-To enable, copy these two files to your home directory.
-In this file, edit these four lines:
+This file is located in the samples directory.

+To setup chrontab automation, you must:

+1. Create *test* user account and login to it
+2.  git clone this project and invoke **scripts/helper/set-passwordless-sudo.sh**
+3. Copy the two chron scripts listed above to your home directory
+4. Edit the four lines below in *test-chron-ocs.sh*:

 ```
 export RHID_USERNAME=<Your RedHat Subscription id>